vishal-ramani/UBI-helm-module-example/documentation/README.md

 3. Create an own `catalog` for the `terraform-gitops-ubi` `module`
 4. Create a [`BOM`(Bill of material)](https://github.com/cloud-native-toolkit/iascable#bom-spec) where the `terraform-gitops-ubi` `module` is used and create the needed terraform output with `iascable`

-We will use later two catalogs and one `BOM` (Bill of material). here is a simplified view of the depencencies we will have later.
+We will use later two catalogs and one `BOM` (Bill of material).
+And here is a simplified view of the dependencies we will have later.

 ![](images/develop-own-module-11.png)

-## 3.1 Perpare the environment
+## 3.1 Prepare the environment

 ### 3.1.1 Create a new GitHub repository based on the `gitops template`